AdobeDocs/audience-manager.de-DE/help/using/integration/receiving-audience-data/real-time-outbound-transfers/real-time-outbound-transfers.md

 * Es muss einen Endpunkt bereitstellen, [!DNL URL] der skaliert werden kann, um ein hohes Volumen an Nachrichten von Audience Manager zu erhalten.
 * Sie muss Daten im [!DNL JSON] Format (`Content-type: application/json`) annehmen.
-* Es muss sichere `HTTPS` Datenübertragungen akzeptieren. [!DNL Audience Manager] sendet keine Nachrichten über das unsichere `HTTP` Protokoll.
+* Es muss sichere `HTTPS` Datenübertragungen akzeptieren. [!DNL Audience Manager] will not send messages through the unsecure  protocol.`HTTP`

 ## Häufigkeit

-Mit dieser Datenübertragungsmethode können Daten in Echtzeit gesendet werden, wenn Benutzer sich für Segmente qualifizieren.
-Echtzeit-Nachrichten werden nur gesendet, wenn der Benutzer online ist und aktiv für das Audience Manager Edge-Netzwerk sichtbar ist.
-Optional kann diese Methode auch Stapel von Offline- oder Onboarded-Daten so oft wie alle 24 Stunden senden.
+This data transfer method can send data in near real-time as users qualify for segments.
+Real-time messages are only delivered while the user is online and actively visible to the Audience Manager Edge network.
+Optionally, this method can also send batches of offline or onboarded data as frequently as every 24-hours.

-## Stapelübertragungen
+## Batch Transfers

-Sowohl Echtzeit- als auch Batch-Übertragungen werden an denselben Endpunkt gesendet und verwenden dasselbe Nachrichtenformat.
-Wenn Batch-Transfers aktiviert sind, wird der Zielplattform eine Spitze des Nachrichtenvolumens angezeigt, während die Batch-Nachrichten gesendet werden.
+Both real-time and batch transfers are sent to the same endpoint and use the same message format.
+When batch transfers are enabled, the destination platform will see a spike in message volume while the batch messages are delivered.
 Viele der Segmentqualifikationen, die durch Echtzeitmeldungen gesendet werden, werden in den Batch-Nachrichten wiederholt.
 Bei der Stapelübertragung werden nur die Segmentqualifikationen (oder Unqualifikationen) berücksichtigt, die sich seit der letzten Charge geändert haben.

 ## Ratenbeschränkungen